 (d) For affected sources:

-(A) The designated representative in so far as actions, standards, requirements, or prohibitions under Title IV of the Act or the regulations promulgated there under are concerned; and
+(A) The designated representative in so far as actions, standards, requirements, or prohibitions under Title IV of the FCAA or the regulations promulgated there under are concerned; and

 (B) The designated representative for any other purposes under the Oregon Title V Operating Permit program.

-(109) "Secondary Emissions" means emissions that are a result of the construction and/or operation of a source or modification, but that do not come from the source itself.
+(137) "Secondary emissions" means emissions that are a result of the construction and/or operation of a source or modification, but that do not come from the source itself.
 Secondary emissions must be specific, well defined, quantifiable, and impact the same general area as the source associated with the secondary emissions.
 Secondary emissions may include, but are not limited to:

 (a) Emissions from ships and trains coming to or from a facility;